 Stockholm travel offers beautiful palaces, striking theatres and plenty of museums, with one specifically dedicated to ABBA.

-Sweden is well known for the efficiency and strength of its designing, its greatest influence being on the Functionalist Movement of the nineteen thirties, and the architect Erik Gunnar Asplund was responsible for some of its most famous contributions.
+Sweden is well known for the efficiency and strength of its designing, its greatest influence being on the Functionalist movement of the 1930s, and the architect Erik Gunnar Asplund was responsible for some of its most famous contributions.
 It has also been a massive part of world cinema.
 Ingmar Bergman and Greta Garbo are among the acting legends it has produced.
 Bergman captivated and enchanted the world during the fifties and sixties, Scenes from a Marriage and Wild Strawberries are only two of the many cinematic classics she starred in.
-Arguably it's most famous son though, is the legendary chemist Alfred Bernhand Noble after who the Nobel Prize, was named.
+Arguably it's most famous son though, is the legendary chemist Alfred Bernhard Noble after who the Nobel Prize, was named.

 Food and Drink